astampoulis/makam-paper-funpearl/makamcode/07-hindley-milner.md

 back and thread a list of types through our `typeof` predicate, every time we introduce a new `typeof x T ->` assumption?

 ADVISOR.
-Well, we came this far without rewriting our rules, it's a shame to do that now!
+Well, we came this far without rewriting our rules, so it's a shame to do that now!
 Maybe we'll be excused to use yet another reflective predicate that does what we want?
 There is a way to get a list of all the local assumptions for the `typeof` predicate; it turns out that all the rules and connectives are normal λProlog terms like any other,